-- Students must accumulate twelve units over two semesters. - Courses SPAN 2001 and SPAN 2051 are compulsory.
-The reduced courses SPAN 2012 and SPAN 2072 are available only to students who are taking Portuguese. - Courses PORT 2001 and PORT 2051 are available to day students of Spanish who attained an acceptable standard in the language component of the First Arts examination in Spanish. - Details of prescribed texts and tutorials are available from the Department.
+- Students must accumulate twelve units over two semesters. - Course SPAN 2010 is compulsory. - Course PORT 2002 is available to day students of Spanish who attained an acceptable standard in the language component of the First Arts examination in Spanish.
+These students are exempt from certain literature courses as determined from year to year by the department.

-Final Year (SPAN 3000)
+FINAL YEAR (SPAN 3000)